ryosuke-yamada/ryosuke.yamada/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a master student at Tokyo Denki University, working with Hirokatsu Kataoka in the Akio Nakamura Lab.
+I am a master's student at Tokyo Denki University, working with Hirokatsu Kataoka in the cvpaper.challenge.

-My interests lie broadly at the intersection of machine learning, robotics, and computer graphics, with a focus on 3D object recognition with point cloud.
+My interests lie broadly at the intersection of machine learning, robotics, and computer graphics, with a focus on 3D object recognition.

-In my research, I tackle ways in which the automatically construction of large-scale 3D datasets based on fractal geometry.
+In my research, I tackle ways in which the automatic construction of large-scale 3D datasets is based on fractal geometry.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.